TheRick1/hva-sfs-python-example/README.md

 This repository is used to get started with Python in the Software for Science minor.
 Authors: Mats Otten & Rick van der Heide

+The program shows a small portion of the trash bins of Amsterdam and what kind it is.
+The amounts are counted and there is a counter for every type as well.

 ## Installation

 First set-up a Python environment for yourself.
 This project requires Python3.